Best small cars to buy in Canada

 Best small car for performance: Volkswagen Golf GTI

 The Golf GTI is a sporty performer designed to suit any keen driver.
-It features a 241hp engine and the choice of a manual or automatic transmission, along with driver assistance technology such as Autonomous Emergency Braking and the Side Assist lane change system.
+It features a 241hp engine and your choice of a manual or automatic transmission, along with driver assistance technology such as Autonomous Emergency Braking and the Side Assist lane change system.
 It’s backed by a 4-year, 80,000km warranty.

 Price: $34,795